 Our team of REEF Rangers are locally trained conservationists who work at our project.

-"At REEFolution Kenya I help to create artificial reefs, teach participants to dive and educate local communities about the importance of healthy reefs."
+"At REEFolution Kenya I teach participants the dive skills they need for coral reef restoration and educate local communities about the importance of healthy reefs."